ErpNetDocs/tech/modules/applications/rental/index.md

 # Rental

-The **Rental** section is designed to oversee and control the leasing process of all owned and rented assets.
+The **Rental** section is designed to oversee and control the leasing process of all owned and re-leased assets.

-Located in the **Applications** module, it is divided into various panels, each serving a specific function to ensure effective management of documents, assets, and transactions.
+Located in the **Applications** module, it is divided into various panels, each serving a specific function to ensure effective management of assets, documents, and transactions.

 By providing a structured approach as well as the ability to generate detailed reports, **Rental** offers a comprehensive aid to all rental-related processes and operations.